 Upon request of the Appointing Authority concerned, verification may be required to substantiate periods of absence of any duration of bereavement leave.
 Examples of acceptable documentation include, but are not limited to, a copy of the obituary, the funeral program or a copy of the decedent's death certificate.
 Failure to provide the required documentation upon request will result in the employee's time away from work being charged as sick, compensatory and/or vacation leave in lieu of bereavement leave.
+These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

 Disciplinary action also may be taken if it is discovered than an employee has fraudulently requested leave under this paragraph.